JustinBLDang/Man_vs_World-Arduino-UNO-Project/README.md

 # Man-vs-World
 Jump over obstacles and pursue the highest score.
 Automatically saves the highest score between sessions.

-Use C++ to create firmware that uses Concurrent Sync SM, clock cycles, PWM, and EEROM to create game logic.
+Use C++ to create firmware that uses Concurrent Sync SM, clock cycles, and EEROM to create game logic.

 Hardware:
 1) LCD(16 x 2)